The Ultimate Guide to Buying a USB Data Cable

 When shopping, look for the cable’s power rating, measured in watts (W).
 While a basic cable might only handle 15W, a PD-capable one can deliver up to 100W or more.
 To get the fastest charge, you need to pair a high-wattage cable with equally powerful fast wall chargers.
 Always check the cable’s specifications to ensure it can handle your device’s power needs.

-Why Cable Length and Build Quality Matter
+Don't Overlook Cable Length and Build Quality

 A cable isn’t much good if it breaks after a few months of use.
 Build quality is a critical factor, especially if you’re constantly plugging, unplugging, and tossing your cable in a bag.
 Look for features that signal durability, like a braided nylon exterior instead of simple plastic or rubber.
 Reinforced connector ends are also a huge plus, as this is where most cables tend to fray and fail.
 A well-built cable is an investment that will save you frustration down the road.